-DFPS staff will continue to participate in recruitment activities during existing national recognition months, such as Child Abuse Prevention Month in April, Foster Care Month in May, and National Adoption Month in November.
-As part of the increased faith-based collaboration, DFPS has emphasized participation in special events such as Go Blue day and Blue Sunday.
+DFPS staff participates in recruitment activities during existing national recognition months, such as Child Abuse Prevention Month in April, Foster Care Month in May, and National Adoption Month in November.
+As part of the increased faith-based collaboration, DFPS emphasized participation in special events such as Go Blue day and Blue Sunday.
 These efforts will continue to expand over the next several years.
-Various community recruitment activities, including information meetings, adoption fairs and expositions, match parties, and print and electronic media stories on television and radio, will continue.
+Various community recruitment activities, including information meetings, adoption fairs and expositions, match parties, and print and electronic media stories on television and radio, continue.
 A video depicting what foster and adoptive children wish for was developed for use in future events to encourage families to consider fostering and adopting.
-The video was placed on the Texas Adoption Resource Exchange website home page and the DFPS You Tube channel for ease of access.
+The video is on the Texas Adoption Resource Exchange website home page and the DFPS You Tube channel for ease of access.
 DFPS created strategies to ensure that all prospective foster and adoptive parents have access to agencies they can rely upon to become verified and approved, including the expansion of locations and hours of services that can be accessed by all members of the community.
-Contact information, designated by region, for partner Child Placing Agencies and for CPS recruitment staff are now shared on the Texas Adoption Resource Exchange website, maintained and accessible to the general public.
-Prospective families who contact the toll free Foster and Adoption Inquiry line will be informed of Child Placing Agency information.
-Information packets provided to prospective foster and adoptive families include a list of partner Child Placing Agencies in the area.
-DFPS staff and Child Placing Agencies have a shared commitment to continue to hold collaborative information meetings.
+Contact information, designated by region, for partner Child Placing Agencies and for CPS recruitment staff are shared on the Texas Adoption Resource Exchange website, maintained and accessible to the general public.
+Prospective families who contact the tollfree Foster and Adoption Inquiry line will be informed of Child Placing Agency information.
+Information packets provided to prospective foster and adoptive families include a list of partner Child Placing Agencies DFPS staff and Child Placing Agencies have a shared commitment to in the area. continue collaborative information meetings.